What are VA Alterations & Repairs Loans?

 All other financeable improvement costs and fees will be deposited in the renovation escrow account and disbursed as described below:

-- Funds are released to you and General Contractor only when any given renovation work has been completed
+- Funds are released to you and General Contractor when any given renovation work has been completed

 - General Contractor to identify number of draws needed, payable upon completion of work